docker/docs/content/guides/docker-build-cloud/dev.md

 ---
 title: "Demo: set up and use Docker Build Cloud in development"
-description: Learn how to use Docker Buld Cloud for local builds.
+description: Learn how to use Docker Build Cloud for local builds.
 weight: 20
 ---